josdem/hugo/content/techtalk/spring/spring_boot.md

 spring init --dependencies=web --build=gradle --language=java spring-boot-setup
 ```

 That command will generate a Spring project structure under `spring-boot-setup` folder.
 In order to do that you need to install [SDKMAN](http://sdkman.io/) if you are using Linux or Mac, or [posh-gvm](https://github.com/flofreud/posh-gvm) if you are using Windows.
 After that, you can easily install:

 * Spring Boot
 * Gradle or Maven
+* Java

 I will show you a short version of `build.gradle` generated.